-For most of us, our knowledge of auto mechanics doesn’t exceed our gas tank, so we assume our mechanic has our best interests at heart.
-Without expertise in a given industry, we lack the competency to ask the right questions to ensure we get the best service and keep us from being bamboozled.
+For the average person, knowledge of auto mechanics doesn’t exceed our gas tank, so we make the assumption and leap of faith that the mechanic has our best interests at heart.
+Without expertise in a given industry, we lack the competency to ask the right questions to ensure we get the best service and keep us from being deceived.

 Your tax advisor shouldn’t be an exception.

-It’s a good idea to start with identifying the qualities of the CPA firm you are working with or are planning to work with.
-Here are a few things to look for:
+It’s a good idea to start by identifying the qualities of the CPA firm you are working with or are planning to work with in the future.
+Here are a few things to be on the lookout for:

 The integrity of the firm

-The integrity of a CPA firm is key.
-It doesn’t matter whether the firm is large or small, what matters is the individual working on your account.
-You may choose a well-known firm with a great reputation, but if the accountant working on your stuff isn’t attentive, or overloaded with clients, you’re more likely to endure poor service.
+The integrity of a CPA firm is critical.
+It doesn’t matter whether the firm is large or small; what matters is the individual working on your account.
+You may choose a well-known firm with an excellent reputation, but if the accountant working on your stuff isn’t attentive, or overloaded with clients, you’re more likely to endure poor service.

 The sophistication of the firm

 Some firms specialize in certain things.
-If your business is involved in a certain industry, work a CPA with that specific knowledge and who has clients doing the same thing.
-It’s important to find a CPA firm that fits the level of what your business is doing.
+If your business is involved in a particular industry, work with a CPA with that specific knowledge and who has clients in the same field.
+It’s essential to find a CPA firm that fits the level of what your business is doing.

-The time may come when a client outgrows the competency of their CPA firm and are unaware of it.
-It’s important to work with a firm that can handle your growth and complexities and is providing the level of service you need or that you’re paying for.
+The time may come when a client outgrows the skill set of their CPA firm and are unaware of it.
+It’s important to work with a firm that can handle your growth and the complexities that come with it, as well as one that can provide the level of service you need.

-How do you know if a CPA firm is delivering the best service or whether it’s time to cut the cord and move on?
-Here are two red flags to consider:
+How do you know if a CPA firm is delivering exceptional service or if it’s time to move on?
+Here are three red flags to consider:

-If your CPA doesn’t get back to you quickly, responds abruptly, or is just not helpful, these are all signs of a bad relationship.
+If your CPA doesn’t get back to you within an appropriate response time (most would agree within 24 hours), responds abruptly, or is just not helpful, these are all signs of a bad relationship.

 Poor working relationship

 If you’re overwhelmed or unsure where to start, contact us today.
-Signature Analytics has a history of vetting and partnering with a number of CPA firms in a variety of industries.
-In doing so, we can help your tax CPA focus on getting more done, in less time this season.
+Signature Analytics has a history of vetting and partnering with several CPA firms in a variety of industries.
+In doing so, we can help your tax CPA focus on getting more done by adding more value this season.